-Discrimination thrives on suspicion and ignorance and can be combated by engaging with initiatives such as UJS' J.E.W.
-(Jewish Experience Week), inviting Jewish speakers on to campus, commemorating Holocaust Memorial Day and even in informal conversations.
+Discrimination thrives on suspicion and ignorance and can be combated by engaging with interfaith events, inviting Jewish speakers on to campus, commemorating Holocaust Memorial Day, attending CST educational events and even in informal conversations.

 A good place to start is UJS and your Jewish Society (J-Soc), who will be happy to provide ideas, resources and support.